XtendBusinessSoftware/XtendDacRules/README.md

 * XR0007: All mandatory parameters must be filled in
 * XR0008: Avoid setting concat_null_yields_null option to off
 * XR0009: All procedures must set xact_abort
+* XR0010: Column count mismatch of fetch and cursor
+* XR0011: Missing or invalid deallocate or open of cursor
+* XR0012: Invalid null comparison

 The wiki contains a quick guide how to install the rules and a short description of the included rules.